tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 2. For minor changes to the protocol future versions and extension of OTLP are encouraged to use the ability of Protocol Buffers to evolve message schema in backwards compatible manner.
 Newer versions of OTLP may add new fields to messages that will be ignored by clients and servers that do not understand these fields.
 In many cases careful design of such schema changes and correct choice of default values for new fields is enough to ensure interoperability of different versions without nodes explicitly detecting that their peer node has different capabilities.

-3. More significant changes must be explicitly defined as new optional capabilities.
-Such capabilities SHOULD be discovered by client and server implementations during `Hello` handshake.
-The capabilities SHOULD be described by the payload contained in `Hello` request and response.
-The mandatory capabilities defined by this specification are implied and SHOULD not be explicitly encoded in the `Hello` payload.
-A future implementation of OTLP that wants to use a certain optional capability SHOULD use `Hello` handshake to announce its capabilities and discover capabilities of the peer and adjust its behavior to match the expectation of a peer that does not support a particular capability.
+3. More significant changes must be explicitly defined as new optional capabilities in future RFCs.
+Such capabilities SHOULD be discovered by client and server implementations after establishing the underlying transport.
+The exact discovery mechanism SHOULD be described in future RFCs which define the new capabilities and typically can be implemented by making a discovery request/response message exchange from the client to server.
+The mandatory capabilities defined by this specification are implied and do not require a discovery.
+The implementation which supports a new, optional capability MUST adjust its behavior to match the expectation of a peer that does not support a particular capability.

 The current version of OTLP is the initial version that describes mandatory capabilities only.
 Implementations of this specification SHOULD NOT attempt to detect the capabilities of their peers and should operate as defined in this document.